tapanbhai/ELK-stack/README.md

 | Web1=DVWA1    |     	NO            | 10.0.0.1-254  SSH22     |
 | Web2=DVWA2    |       NO            | 10.0.0.1-254  SSH22     |
 | ELKVM		|  	NO	      | 10.0.0.1-254  TCP5601	     |

+### Elk Configuration

+Ansible was used to automate configuration of the ELK machine.
+No configuration was performed manually, which is advantageous because...
+•	The main advantage of automating configuration with Ansible are as follows: ADVANTAGES OF ANSIBLE:

+o	Open Source Tool

+o	Ansible is an opensource tool without any paid licence needed and it can be used as free of cost.

+o	Simple Configuration Management

+o	Ansible can manage easily and learn easily.
+The shell scripts are simple and no need for any other software installed.

+o	Application Development
+o	It can easily deploy multi-tier applications.
+There is no need to configure applications on every machine, you have to only specify the tasks in the playbook.
+When we run the playbook, then it will automatically run the tasks in the playbook to each host machine through SSH.

+o	The Playbooks are Written in YAML o	The playbooks are Ansible configuration files that are written in YAML and use of it makes the Ansible better by configuration and automation tool.

+o	No Agents Required
+o	There is no need of agents or software when you want to automate with the client system or hosts. o	Cloud Provisioning o	By using Ansible we can cloud platforms and virtualized hosts , network devices etc.